-..visualization allows you to 'delete' the image before you've taken it..
-I have always embraced the fact that digital and analogue processes offer scope when combined to evolve process, there was for me however a beauty to analogue process like contact printing that became monotonous when doing something similar digitally like scanning negs to thumbnails.
+..visualization allows you to 'delete' the image before you've taken it.. digital and analogue processes offer scope when combined to evolve process, there was for me an ethereal beauty to analogue process like contact printing..

-..Digital processes however seemed to free the analogue process, that combines with digital processes to form a new way of working..
+..and digital processes seemed to free the analogue process, to form a new way of working by combining methodology..

-..you can see a revival of analogue process presented on social media platforms like instagram with hash tags like #filmisnotdead,..
-I like to think that the use of film and the analogue process is finding a new methodology within the digital processes, production methods and ways of presentation on platforms like Instagram...
+..you can see a revival of analogue process presented on social media platforms like instagram with hash tags like #filmisnotdead,.. analogue process is evolving within the digital processes, production methods and ways of presentation on platforms like Instagram...